giantswarm/docs/src/content/getting-started/access-to-platform-api/_index.md

 ## Step 2: Log in to the platform API

 A special command to log in to the platform API is `kubectl gs login`.
-You need to provide the URL of the management cluster's API endpoint, which is usually provided by Giant Swarm.
+You need to provide the address of the management cluster's API endpoint, which is usually provided by Giant Swarm.

 ```text
 $ kubectl gs login "https://api.<management cluster domain>/"